Canada has an abundance of renewable energy sources with its huge landmass and diverse geography.

 Six out of every 10 Canadian homes and businesses are powered by hydropower, according to the government.

-Major hydropower projects under construction in recent years include: the 1,100 MW Site C project in British Columbia; the 824 MW Muskrat Falls project in Labrador; the 695 MW Keeyask project in Manitoba; and the 245 MW La Romaine 4 project in Québec.
+Major hydropower projects under construction or completed in recent years include: the 1,100 MW Site C project in British Columbia; the 824 MW Muskrat Falls project in Labrador; the 695 MW Keeyask project in Manitoba; and the 245 MW La Romaine 4 project in Québec.

 In January 2019, Canada joined other countries in becoming a member of the International Renewable Energy Agency (IRENA).